eriknh/eriknh.github.io/_posts/2019-12-25-ironman-arizona-2019-race-report.markdown

 Disclaimer: This journal entry is mainly so I can remember the details of this race years later and say, "oh yeah."
 If I get too preachy or brag, deal with it.

 Before we get too far into this, I want to thank my wife who had to wait for me to finish a workout on many occasions.
 My bike ride would take too long or the swims would run into 2 hour sessions; though she reminded me occasionally that I was late (which I often am), she made getting through the training and eventual event a dream.
 I could not have done it without her.
+She is also really good at the following things:

+1. Tolerating me because I am mostly an irresponsible child deep down.
+2. Reminding you that a day off is a good thing and do not feel bad about it.
-She is a great sherpa-wife-teammate-badass.
+3. Being a great sherpa-wife-teammate-badass.
+4. Gauze wrapping and taping my road rash.
+5. Loving me for who I am.

 ![Cassandra Hensarling](/uploads/IMG_2210.jpeg "Awesome Person")